yhupaul/YdanMovie/README.md

 # YdanMovie

-I buil a React application that allows users get movies' information.
+I built a React application that allows users get movies' information.
 User can search the movie or choose by genres.
 User also can watch the movie by click the movie's name on MovieDetail page.

 ## Screenshots